myudelson/hmm-scalable/readme.txt

 pLearn corresponds to A[2,1] - from unmastered to mastered. pGuess and pSlip are specified in B -- observation matrix N*M, where M is the number of observations.
 First column corresponds to correct observation, second -- incorrect.
-For two onservations, typical for BKT, pGuess is B[2,1] -- mastered skill but a correct response, and pSlip is B[1,2] - mastered skill but incorrect response.
+For two onservations, typical for BKT, pGuess is B[2,1] -- unmastered skill but a correct response, and pSlip is B[1,2] - mastered skill but incorrect response.

 \pi .-------------------.
     |   pLo   | 1 - pLo |